 "I love our animals ... they are part of our family and we always put them before ourselves."

-I asked Alex how his felines are adjusting to their new surroundings.
+I asked Alex about how well his felines have adjusted to their European circus surroundings.

-"All the cats are in the show and they're doing well.
+"All the cats are doing well.
 At first, they were not used to having the audience or musicians (in the band) being so close, as European circuses are in a more intimate ring setting than in arenas.
 But now they are comfortable and happy in their routine.
+They love having the wood shavings and real sawdust in the ring!
 Audiences are enthusiastic and warm toward the cats and their performance."

 Hallo aus Deutschland (Hello from Germany)

-Alexander Lacey and his big cats will perform at Heilbronner Weihnachts Circus in Heilbronn, Germany during Christmas and the New Year; December 20th through January 7th.
-He will feature his beautiful lions and tigers at Zirkus Charles Knie (in Germany) from March through November of 2018.
+Alexander Lacey and his big cats spent the holidays performing at Heilbronner Weihnachts Circus in Heilbronn; he will feature his beautiful lions and tigers at Zirkus Charles Knie (in Germany) from March through November of 2018.

 An accomplished vocalist, Katie Azzario-Lacey will be the singer for Zirkus Charles Knie.
 "I am very excited for this new chapter of my professional life," says Kate.

-Alexander Lacey and his big cats are ready to hit the ring in Germany.
+Alexander Lacey and his big cats are enjoying their time in Germany.

-"We are happy to be returning to Germany and working in mainland Europe.
+"We are happy to be back in Germany and working in mainland Europe.
 We had a very successful nine-year tour in Germany before leaving for the states in 2011.
 The fans and public are very happy that they'll be seeing the animals once again ... many of these cats were born in Germany and have some real loyal followers!!!